Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 5+ Artificer_

-    Once per turn when you hit a target with an Arcane Firearm attack, you can force all creatures within 5 feet of it to make a **:d20-save: Dexterity saving throw**{ .d20 }.
+    Once per turn when you hit a target with an Arcane Firearm attack, you can force all creatures within 5 feet of it to make a **:d20-save: DEX Save**{ .d20 }.
 On a failed save, they take damage as if they had also been hit by your Arcane Firearm attack.

     ---